soumya997/100DaysofDSA/Day_11_to_20/Day_12/README.md

 **Note:** use the github provided TOC for navigaing.

 # Stack Data structure:
 It follows LIFO order, which means Last in first out.
 Whcih means that the element that had been inserted last will come out first.
-Here we add element from the top and remove element from the top(see the img below).
+Here we add element from the top and remove element from the top.

 ```cpp
 class Stack{